|Teaching method||Contact hours|

 Assumed knowledge on:

-- to have the analytical skills for the study of agricultural and rural development processes;
+- apply analytical skills to explore differential patterns of agricultural and rural development;

-- lectures and discussions provides the necessary theoretical and methodological background;
+- lectures and tutorials providing an empirical, theoretical and methodological background;

 - group assignment (30%);